-FNDN-1200 Introduction to Visual Culture 3 LASC Credits No prerequisite.
+FNDN-1200 Introduction to Visual Culture

 This course focuses on how visual images and objects function within various cultural contexts.
 The production and reception of visual material are examined within historical and social contexts.
-NOTE: This course is equated with AHIS-1200, but does not count toward a degree student's complement of 15 AHIS credits at the 2000-level or higher, which are necessary to meet graduation requirements.
+Note: This course is equated with AHIS-1200, but does not count toward a degree student's complement of 15 AHIS credits at the 2000-level or higher, which are necessary to meet graduation requirements.

-FNDN-1800 Writing for the Arts 3 LASC Credits No prerequisite.
+FNDN-1800 Writing for the Arts